-Whether you want to check how powerful your current computer is or whether you want to learn the details of a certain component in order to upgrade it, you will need to know how to find and understand the details of your system.
+If you want to check how powerful your current computer is or learn the details of a specific component to upgrade it, you will need to know how to find and understand the details of your system.

 There are many ways to learn what kind of computer you have.
-You can find out the specs using built-in Windows utilities such as Task Manager and third party utilities like CPU-Z.
+You can find the specs using built-in Windows utilities such as Task Manager and third-party utilities like CPU-Z.

-However, it is one thing to simply know the specs you have and a completely different thing to understand what the specs MEAN.
-If you particularly want to understand how powerful your PC is, or what kind of component you can upgrade, you will need to learn WHAT the specs mean.
+However, it is one thing to know your specs and another to understand what the specs mean.
+To understand your PC’s power or what kind of component you can upgrade, you must learn what the specs mean.

-In the following text I will talk about simple methods to check what kind of PC you have and about the details of each component.
+In the following text, I will talk about simple methods to check what kind of PC you have and the details of each component.

-While there are countless ways to check the specs of your PC, I will cover two very easy methods below:
+While there are countless ways to check the specs of your PC, I will cover two straightforward methods below:

 - Using the Task Manager